 Fidgeting with Things

 This includes playing with pens, glasses, cuff links, twirling with your hair, or playing with your jewelry.
 Fidgeting sends a message that you are nervous and unsure of what you are talking about.
-If you want your audience to trust you and believe in your leadership skills, confidently stand before them and with full authority.
+If you want your audience to trust you and believe in your leadership skills, stand before them confidently and full of authority.
 Your gestures on the platform must tell your audience to listen and pay attention to your speech.

 To read the original article, click on https://www.pmworld360.com/blog/2021/03/01/5-nonverbal-communication-mistakes-you-may-not-know-you-are-doing/.